Why Personalizing Matters in a Bland World

 The Future of Personalization

-True personalization isn’t about some algorithm guessing what I want; it’s about tools that let me build what I want.
+True personalization isn’t about some algorithm guessing what I want; it’s about giving me the tools that let me build what I want.
 That’s why we need to fight for open-source software, privacy protections, and decentralized platforms.
 The more control we give up to AI and big tech, the less creative freedom we’ll have.

 Embrace the Unique